near/stakewars-iii/challenges/challenge5_submission.md

 near call <staking_pool_id> ping '{}' --accountId <accountId> --gas=300000000000000
 ```

-Or set up cron job to automate the process.
+Alternatively, you can set up cron job to automate the process.

 Create **ping.sh** file in **/home/<USER_ID>/scripts/** directory with the following content: